An extended method for Statistical Signal Characterization using moments and cumulants, as a fast and accurate pre-processing stage of simple ANNs applied to the recognition of pattern alterations in pulse-like waveforms: Application to pattern recognition using neural networks

-Following the ANN building, we use the network to analyze the performance of the pre-processing algorithm in our proposed examples.
-In our instances, the different \emph{classes} (and their ID numbers) for the classification problems are ${\rm ND}$ (1), ${\rm F_{G1}}$ (2), ${\rm F_{G2}}$ (3), ${\rm F_{LP1}}$ (4), and ${\rm F_{LP2}}$ (5), for a no-deformed signal or the different deformed-by-filter ones, respectively.
-The outcome of the ANN is a number that identifies the input class type; that is, the result of a random selection weighted by the probability outputs of the softmax function, as was earlier commented.
-A successful class identification will occur if there is a matching between the output and input class.
-Therefore, we can test the ability of the network to recognize such a class by knowing the target class of the input and comparing it with the resulting output.
-Accordingly, the performance of a pattern-recognition exercise is reflected by using a \emph{confusion matrix}, which indicates the number of times that an \emph{output class} is obtained due to a fixed \emph{target class}.\\ We perform the testing for the ESSC and SSC method under different GWN levels, for a Signal-to-Noise Ratio (SNR) ranging between $25\un{dB}$ and $10\un{dB}$ and with steps of $5\un{dB}$, where ${\rm SNR} = 20\log_{10}\left(\abs{f}_{max}/\sigma_{\opc{N}}\right)$ (approximately between a 5.6\% and 31.6\% ratio of $\sigma_{\opc{N}}/\abs{f}_{max}$).
-Accordingly, we used a dataset of 5000 elements or statistical parameters (1000 elements per class) for each pre-processing method and noise level (similar to the training dataset).
-The results are shown in \figs{fig:CM_Sinc}, \numfig{fig:CM_Gauss}, and \numfig{fig:CM_Chirp}, respectively, for Sinc, Gaussian, and Chirp signals, and are analyzed in \sect{sec:disc_conc}.
+The ANN output is a number that identifies the input class type.
+A successful class identification occurs when the predicted output class matches the actual input class.
+Therefore, we can test the network's ability to recognize a class by knowing the target class of the input and comparing it with the resulting output.
+Accordingly, the performance of a pattern-recognition exercise is reflected by using a \emph{confusion matrix}, which indicates the number of times that an \emph{output class} is obtained due to a fixed \emph{target class}.\\ We conduct testing for the ESSC method across various GWN levels, with an SNR value ranging from $25\un{dB}$ to $10\un{dB}$ in $5\un{dB}$ increments, where ${\rm SNR} = 20\log_{10}\left(\abs{f}_{max}/\sigma_{\opc{N}}\right)$ (approximately between a 5.6\% and 31.6\% ratio of $\sigma_{\opc{N}}/\abs{f}_{max}$).
+In this way, we used a dataset of 5000 elements or statistical parameters (1000 per class) for each pulse waveform and noise level (similar to the training dataset).
+The results are presented in \figs{fig:CM_Sinc}, \numfig{fig:CM_Gauss}, and \numfig{fig:CM_Chirp} for Sinc, Gaussian, and Chirp signals, and they are analyzed in \sect{sec:disc_conc}.